Update (6th of May, 2019)

 Most SMEs in Malaysia have single or no marketing executive, and this is especially true in B2B industry.
 And even if there is one, chances are marketing is being viewed as a supportive role & cost center.

 I don’t understand.
-Marketing has the biggest access to database to sell to masses, the ability to create scalable systematic lead funnel, the process of gaining insights to classify buyer personas… All these crucial growth tasks need to be done by one single marketing executive.
+Marketing has the biggest access to the database to sell to masses, the ability to create a scalable systematic lead funnel, the process of gaining insights to classify buyer personas… All these crucial growth tasks need to be done by one single marketing executive.

 While it may be due to differences in job title, job scope, business nature or whatsoever, but I’m pretty damn sure that if you’re like me – the only marketing executive in the company, there’s a hell lot of things to do.
 The frustration of being overwhelmed by numerous tasks.
 The dilemma in spending time communication VS executing.
 I feel you.

 Yet after all these issues, I still find marketing to be fun, challenging and inspiring.
 I’m learning new things every single day.

 So this is my attempt on making marketing interesting to you, I’m sharing all my lessons – my marketing experience, all the wins and losses, good and bad, fun or boring, all here.

 By the time you finish reading the blog, I sincerely hope that you’ll have a clearer expectation on what marketing really does, and most importantly why marketing is so interesting and fun.